GSA/digitalgov.gov/content/news/2024/11/2024-11-12-crafting-quality-content-throughout-its-lifecycle.md

 ---
-source: ""
 date: 2024-11-12 00:00:00 -0500
-title: Crafting quality content throughout its lifecycle
+title: "Crafting quality content throughout its lifecycle"
-deck: Tips for content maintenance and governance
+deck: "Tips for content maintenance and governance"
-summary: Learn about the life cycle of content, how content comes across to the user, and how to develop a content management strategy.
+summary: "Learn about the life cycle of content, how content comes across to the user, and how to develop a content management strategy."

+# see all authors at https://digital.gov/authors
+authors:
+  - frances-carden

 # See all topics at https://digital.gov/topics
 topics:
   - content-strategy